 2. Green Tea and Aloe Vera Skin toner

-Green tea can be mixed with aloe vera and applied on skin regularly to achieve the best benefits for skin as aloe vera in itself is very beneficial for skin.
+Green tea can be mixed with aloe vera and applied on skin regularly to achieve the best benefits for skin as aloe vera in itself is very beneficial for the skin.
 This mixture will tighten pores, remove toxins, reduce redness and moisturize the skin.

 3. Green Tea and rice flour face mask

-For oily skins, a recommended natural skin treatment is used green tea along with rice flour and lemon on the skin.
+For oily skins, a recommended natural skin treatment is used Green tea along with rice flour and lemon on the skin.
 This helps in soaking up all the excess oil and sebum and even helps in controlling the production of sebum.

-4. Green Tea and turmeric for anti-aging
+4. Green Tea and turmeric for anti-ageing

-The effects of anti-oxidants can be compounded by using turmeric powder and green tea together on the skin.
+The effects of anti-oxidants can be compounded by using turmeric powder and Green tea together on the skin.

 5. Green Tea and peppermint spray for pimples